giogaspa/fastify-multitenant/README.md

 If you want to implement your own resolver extend the `Resolver` class.

-To interact with the tenant database of the current request you can use the `request.tenantDB` object or implement a repository that extends the `RequestTenantRepository` class.
+To interact with the tenant database of the current request you can use the `request.tenantDB` object, use `getRequestTenantDB()` function or implement a repository that extends the `RequestTenantRepository` class.
 `RequestTenantRepository` has the property `db` which is the db client of the current tenant.

 ```js